 The NGO with its project श्रम aims to create livelihood or basic employment with its hard efforts.
 Dedicated to generate resources of livelihood for underprivileged people the NGO also aims to help the women of villages & small towns to establish small scale industries such as sewing shop, cloth designing, beauty parlor etc., and hence they can find a source of income.

-In india 63% population is in the working age group (15-64 years) and is projected that in 2026 this will increase to 68.4%.
-Such a big labour force, if properly utilized can be proof as demographic dividend.
+In India, 63% population is in the working age group (15-64 years), and is projected that in 2026 this will increase to 68.4%.
+Such a big labor force, if properly utilized can be proof as demographic dividend.

 Current unemployment rate of India stood at 12%.
 About one third of the youth at the 15-29 years are unemployed.

 India is posting larger growth in technology and production but still there is a wide gap between the rich and poor.

 The richest category earns 10% of the total 30-40% of world's total income while the poor category earns only 2-3% of the total income.

 974+ Trees Planted

 I am Salma Begum.
 I live in the small town called Talapara of Bilaspur in Chhattisgarh.

 Everyone was struggling for their daily bread during the ongoing global pandemic of Covid-19.
 It was a hard time for me too as I was the only bread earner of my family.